PB/task-menu/readme.md

 * Use docker
 * Implement tests
 - Didn't had time for unit test, but Services and Handlers need unit test for sure
-- Feature test added only for Menu and a for a Menu Item (but only a bit)
+- Feature test added only for Menu and for a Menu Item (but only a bit)